bessey/brillo/README.md

 ```

 ### Configuring a new app
-Generate a starter `brillo.yml` file with
+Generate a starter `brillo.yml` file and `config/initializers/brillo.rb` with

 ```bash
 $ rails g brillo_config